AKGarland/pico-display-pong-game/README.md

 # pico-display-pong-game
-A currently single player pong game for Pimoroni's pico display using the Y and X buttons
+1P: A single player pong game for Pimoroni's pico display using the Y and X buttons
+2P: A two player ping pong game under construction